romilly/Adafruit-demos/README.md

-# Demo code for Adafruit pyportal
+# Demo code for Adafruit boards

 This contains the code I'll be using to demonstrate the Adafruit pyportal at a Rasapberry Pint meetup on 25 Feb 2020.